-5. The records we keep of your activities are permanently deleted after approximately three (3) months.
-Records that are stored for statistical purposes may be kept indefinitely.
+5. Records that are stored for statistical purposes may be kept indefinitely.

 Information for Users

-To register with our Service you will need self-refer by sending us an email requesting counselling.
+To register with our Service you can self-refer by completing the registration forms on the Home Page.
 You can also be referred by an advisor, course leader, tutor, human resources or occupational health department.

 Your consent to use our service needs to be informed.
 We will email you a consent request.